-Don’t forget to add those chopped green onions.
+Don’t forget to add those chopped green onions to this recipe.

-The macronutrient profile of this slaw alone (and only 212 calories per serving), makes it an obvious choice for weight loss.
+The macronutrient profile of this slaw alone (with only 212 calories per serving) makes it an obvious choice for weight loss.
 However, those green onions may have a little weight loss magic of their own.

 Veggies and protein are the two mainstays of a healthy keto diet.
 And since there are only so many zucchinis and avocados you can eat every day, this recipe is a welcome change.

-This easy low-carb crack slaw is an Asian twist on the American classic.
+This easy keto-friendly crack slaw is an egg roll in a bowl.
 Just add ground pork, coconut aminos instead of soy sauce, and ground ginger.
-Keto and low-carb!

 - Prep Time: 10 minutes